peplin/arduino.mk/README.md

 # Arduino.mk

+**Deprecation Warning**

+Note that the changes in this Makefile have been merged in the now active upstream project at https://github.com/sudar/Arduino-Makefile.
+The only difference at this point is that the upstream version requries Perl (for the board reset script).
+This project should be considered deprecated but I will update it once the Perl dependency is finally dropped from the upstream version to say this is dead for good.

+**Old docs:**

 This is a versioned history of the work done by Martin Oldfield on an Arduino Makefile.
 He releases tarballs on his website, so this version might be a bit easier if you want to track your modifications.